Engineer @ Pinterest by day, musician and home-cook by night. I love traveling, fashion, and creating all sorts of things!

 Now that summer is here, we’re all thinking about traveling to new places and going on adventures.
 In this post, I’ll share the essential items that I bring with me whenever I travel, along with all of the gear I use for photos and videos.

 Known for being the birthplace of Flamenco, Seville is a unique city that blends Spanish culture with its Moorish past.
 Filled with colorful houses, narrow streets, and delicious tapas, it’s the perfect place to explore on a warm summer weekend.

 Barcelona is a city full of beautiful street corners, unique architecture, and incredible food.
 It’s perfect for exploring on foot, and a heaven for photographers and foodies.

 I’m lucky to have called San Francisco my home for the last 3 years.
-It’s a city filled with stunning hikes, parks, streets, and most importantly (lol), some of the most amazing food I’ve ever had.
 In this post, I’ll share with you some of my favorite spots around the city—including the most photogenic locations and the tastiest restaurants.

 London was the first city I ever visited in Europe, and it’s considered a great starting point to the rest of Europe not only because of language, but also its convenient underground subway system.
 Here’s an itinerary to explore London in less than 24 hours, planned out with each location not too far from the next.

 Paris was one of the first cities I visited after graduating from college, and it was without a doubt one of the most hectic and intimidating travel destinations I’ve ever come across.
 Here’s a list of things I think you should do when you visit, as well as some tips and gotchas for each location.

 With a film camera, there’s no way to see what you’ve snapped until much later, until you’ve filled up your camera and gotten all your photos developed, so you really have to think hard about the composition of your photo, as well as find that perfect moment to capture.